121watts/betterspace/README.md

 ==

 BetterSpaceNYC allows NYC residents to see which areas suck and which areas don't.
-With a simply search of the map you can find out which spots in NYC have the most or least complaints submitted to NYC's Department of Buildings.
+With a simple search of the map you can find out which spots in NYC have the most or least complaints submitted to NYC's Department of Buildings.

+Make sure to only search in NYC, as the complaints only pertain to the city and its boroughs.

 Complaints range from Illegal Animal's Sold to Elevator's Being out.
 All complaints on the site are currently active and open with the Department of Buildings.